luminus-framework/luminus/resources/public/md/clojurescript.md

 The easiest way to develop ClojureScript applications is to run the compiler in `auto` mode.
 This way any changes you make in your namespaces will be recompiled automatically and become immediately available on the page.
 To start the compiler in this mode simply run:

 ```
-lein cljsbuild auto dev
+lein cljsbuild auto
 ```

-To compile the application for production use the `once` options.
-This will compile all the scripts into a single `Js` output file that will be included in your project:
+Make sure to run the `clean` option before packaging the application for production using `lein ring uberjar`.
+This will ensure that any existing artifacts are removed before the production JavaScript is compiled:

 ```
-lein cljsbuild once release
+lein cljsbuild once
 ```

 ### Advanced Compilation and Exports